obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 **Nginx Server:** This would act as the reverse proxy server to our site and tool.

 **Jenkins server:** To be used to implement your CI/CD workflows or pipelines.
-Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 8080
+Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 8080 - **RHEL 8.2 and above**.

 **SonarQube server:** To be used for Code quality analysis.
 Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 9000